-As is the case with maternity and paternity leave, employees taking shared parental leave are entitled to benefit from all the terms and conditions of employment, except remuneration, as if they had not been absent from work.
-This means that parents will continue to accrue annual leave and enjoy other contractual benefits while they are on shared parental leave.
+As is the case with maternity and paternity

+leave, employees taking shared parental leave will be entitled to benefit from all the terms and conditions of employment, except remuneration, as if they had not been absent from work.
+This means that parents will continue to accrue annual leave and enjoy other contractual benefits whilst they are on shared parental leave.